cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 | max_length      | DECIMAL   | Max accepted length of vehicle in meters     |
 | max_weight      | DECIMAL   | Max accepted weight of vehicle in tons       |

-The current segment types are:
+The current segment type values are:
 TO BE DONE

-The current one_way are:
+The current one_way values are:
 "with", "against", "none"

 ### mileage_post